 - What is is?
 The next version of PlayStation VR

 - When is it out?
-Potentially 2020 or 2021 to coincide with the PS5 release
+Potentially 2022 or later

 - How much will it cost?
 TBC - probably around the PSVR's $499 launch price